mwdle/ESPHomeConfig/README.md

    ```

 5. Open a terminal in the directory containing the docker-compose file.
-6. Create docker macvlan network for the container
+6. Create docker macvlan and bridge network for the container.

    ```shell
    docker network create -d macvlan --subnet=192.168.0.0/24 --gateway=192.168.0.1 -o parent=eno1 AAA_LAN